-- 1. The Plan Commission shall consist of a total of seven members; two board members and five electors of the Town, acting as citizen representatives. - 2.
-The Town Board members shall be appointed annually, and shall serve only as long as they retain their seat on the Town Board. - 3.
-The citizen representatives shall be appointed on a staggered basis, with three being appointed the first year and two being appointed the following year.
+- 3. The citizen representatives shall be appointed on a staggered basis, with three being appointed the first year and two being appointed the following year.
 Each term of service shall be three years from the date of appointment. - 4.
 Appointments to the Plan Commission shall be made during the month of April, except as described in s.
 TCG § 15.01(6)(b)5 below. - 5.
-Whenever a vacancy shall occur in the term of any member of the Plan Commission, a replacement board member or citizen member shall be appointed within 30 days to fill the remainder of the unexpired term of service.

-(c) Officers.

-- 1. The members of the Plan eCommission shall elect a secretary on an annual basis at the first scheduled meeting that follows the appointment of new members to the commission. - The secretary shall keep a full and accurate record of all proceedings of the commission and shall provide the Town Clerk with a written record of these proceedings, on or before the date of the Town Board meeting where action would be taken on any recommendations made by the commission Commission.

-(d) Purpose and Function.
+Whenever a vacancy shall occur in the term of any member of the Plan Commission, a replacement board member or citizen member shall be appointed within 30 days to fill the remainder of the unexpired term of service. - (c) Officers. - 1.
+The members of the Plan Commission shall elect a secretary on an annual basis at the first scheduled meeting that follows the appointment of new members to the commission. - 2.
+The secretary shall keep a full and accurate record of all proceedings of the commission and shall provide the Town Clerk with a written record of these proceedings, on or before the date of the Town Board meeting where action would be taken on any recommendations made by the Commission. - (d) Purpose and Function. - 1.
+Purpose - a.

-1. Purpose

-a.
 Advisory Capacity to Town Board.

-The plan Ceommission shall serve in an advisory capacity to the Town Board regarding the continuing implementation of the Town land use plan and/or comprehensive plan, and regarding updates and amendments thereto, and other matters as set forthdefined in §§ 62.23 and 66.1001, Wis.
+The Plan Commission shall serve in an advisory capacity to the Town Board regarding the continuing implementation of the Town comprehensive plan, and regarding updates and amendments thereto, and other matters as set forth in §§ 62.23 and 66.1001, Wis.
 Stats.

 b.
-Review of PetitionsRequests for Changes in Land Use.
+Review of Petitions for Change in Land Use.

-All requests Petitions for Cehanges in Lland Uuse shall be submitted according to s.
+All Petitions for Change in Land Use shall be submitted according to s.
 TCG §§ 15.04(2) and 15.03(8) and in accordance with any requirements established by the Plan Commission.
 Following submission, all such requests shall be referred to the chair of the Plan Commission for scheduling and hearing.
-The Plan Commission shall review and hear any requests Petition for a Change of Land Use for property within the Town, other than those requesting only a variance from a Town ordinance.
+The Plan Commission shall review and hear any Petition for Change of Land Use for property within the Town.
 Following review and recommendation by the Plan Commission such requests shall be forwarded to the Town Board for final review and adoption.
-The Town Board shall hear and act on all requests for a variance from a Town ordinance, directly.